Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

-The Crock-Pot SCCPVL610-S-A 6-Quart Cook & Carry maybe doesn't come with all the technological bells and whistles that more expensive slow cookers have, but it's a solid and easy to use product that does all the essentials very well.
+The Crock-Pot SCCPVL610-S-A 6-Quart Cook & Carry maybe doesn't come with all the technological bells and whistles that more expensive slow cookers have, but it's a solid and easy to use device that does all the essentials very well.
 I bought one for the kitchen area of my office, so that I could cook meals while I worked.
 I ended up donating it to my daughter when she went away to college, so that she would have one of her own, as she loves the low effort of many slow cooked food recipes.

 My Crock-Pot SCCPVL610-S-A Pros: